Bartlebys/Bartleby/DataSynchronization.md

 ## How to detect and correct Divergences?

 Each trigger has a unique primary trigger index per observationUID.

-1. "Deletions divergences" **resolution**:when receiving an owned delete trigger index if it is inferior to last received Read trigger Index for this entity, we must be READ again the entity state on the server.
+### Resolution of divergences

-2. "Concurrent updates" case **resolution**: when receiving an owned update trigger index if it is inferior to last received Read trigger Index for this entity, we must be READ again the entity state on the server.
+When receiving an owned delete trigger index if it is inferior to last integrated trigger Index, we should be READ again the entities state on the server from the owned index to the last available.
+This solution applies to "Deletions divergences" &"Concurrent updates".

 ## Faults related to ACL